billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 Okay, time to push it live and test Feedly and dev.to.

-## Verifying fix on supported platforms
+## Verify fix on supported platforms

 If you had an RSS feed on Feedly before adding content, they won't update as the [date is encoded on their servers](https://groups.google.com/g/feedly-cloud/c/3evZeYOnS2I).